-- (1) Conserve the available water supply by reducing the City's water demand as much possible during a drought to protect the integrity of water supply facilities (with particular regard for domestic water use, sanitation and fire protection); - (2) Minimize the adverse impacts of water supply shortages or other water supply emergency conditions; - (3) Serve as a framework to identify and manage a drought or a state of water emergency; and - (4) Preserve and protect public health, welfare, and safety.
+- (1) Conserve the available water supply by reducing the City's water demand as much possible during a drought to protect the integrity of water supply facilities (with particular regard for domestic water use, sanitation and fire protection); - (2) Minimize the adverse impacts of water supply shortages or other water supply emergency conditions; - (3) Serve as a framework to identify and manage a drought or a state of water emergency; and (4) Preserve and protect public health, welfare, and safety.

 This DCP was created so that the City can reduce demand when supplies are low so residents have sufficient water during drought conditions.
+This DCP was created so that the City can cut back demand when supplies are low so the residents have enough water to make it through a drought.
 This DCP clearly explains the triggers initiated by a drought and the steps to take during each stage of a drought.